thesircle/cq-policy/README.md

 * Early sign-offs
 * Not properly following any of the guidelines in this policy

+#### For group FIB:
+* Completing weekly targets
+* Quality of estimations
+* Quality of work
+* Quality of communication and presentation
+* Ability to understand and follow precise instructions

+Yearly appraisals, bi yearly for special ones.

 Relaxation during office timing
 -------------------------------
+#### For group POB:
 * Normal expectations are 9 productive hours + 1 hour break (for break and relaxation).
 * However, if you get too much tired and fatigue, you may rest on a sofa, chair, beanbag.
 * Such furniture and appliances cannot not be used for working but just for rest and relaxation for a short and reasonable time (5 to 10 minutes if the furniture and appliances are limited in number).